-Whether it is searching for cool indoor activities, watching TV shows, streaming cricket matches, or catching up with friends and playing games, there’s plenty to keep you busy online.
+Whether searching for cool indoor activities, watching TV shows, streaming cricket matches, or catching up with friends and playing games, there’s plenty to keep you busy online.
 So there’s no better time to refresh ourselves with some basic tips to stay safe when exploring the Internet.

-Social media is a great way to communicate, but sometimes individuals take advantage of the anonymity of the Internet to be hurtful towards others.
+Be an upstander, not a bystander.
+Social media is a great way to communicate, but sometimes individuals take advantage of the Internet’s anonymity to be hurtful towards others.
 The best rule of thumb to remember here is: if you wouldn’t say it offline, don’t say it online.

 If you ever find yourself on the receiving end of a bully’s words, often the best response is no response.
-Internet trolls and bullies feed off your reaction, and not giving them one usually, makes them give up.
+Internet trolls and bullies feed off your reaction, and not giving them one usually makes them give up.
 Most social apps also allow you to report abuse, so if you come across something that makes you uncomfortable, flag it.

+And if you happen to witness someone else being targeted, be an upstander, not a bystander.
 Take action by calling out the offender, reporting them, or just voicing your support to the victim.

-Don’t forget: the Internet remembers
+Don’t forget: the Internet remembers.

-I grew up in much simpler times: when we did or said something silly, everybody laughed about it for a few days and then it was forgotten.
+I grew up in much simpler times: when we did or said something silly, everybody laughed about it for a few days, and then it was forgotten.
 But consider how easy it is to find information online today.
 Or think about how you’ve probably shared things on old accounts that you no longer use or have completely forgotten about.
-These posts can be hard to erase and many things are probably better left unsaid on the Internet.
+These posts can be hard to erase, and many things are probably better left unsaid on the Internet.

-So it’s important to be cautious about what you share and do take the time to review your privacy settings every now and then.
+So it’s important to be cautious about what you share and do take the time to review your privacy settings now and then.
 If you have a Google account, visit www.google.com/myaccount to manage what others can see about you and what account information can be found online.

 First, if something seems to be too good to be true, then it probably is.
-If you happen to come across a really great deal, do a price comparison, research the seller and read user reviews.
-Next, read the fine print before you click ‘buy’.
+If you happen to come across a really great deal, make a price comparison, research the seller and read user reviews.
+Next, read the fine print before you click ‘buy.’
 Make sure you’re familiar with the seller or service provider’s terms and conditions.
 Finally, be careful when entering personal information onto a website.
 Is the site asking for more information than required to purchase a product or receive a service?
-Examples of sensitive information include your bank account information, security question answers or passwords.
+Examples of sensitive information include your bank account information, security question answers, or passwords.
 Be suspicious of sites that request this type of data from you as they could be attempting to phish valuable information.

 READ ALSO :